 Guide to Career Fairs

 Career fairs are an opportunity for students, postdoctoral fellows, and alumni to connect with employers.
-You can engage with representatives from many different organizations and learn about the organization's culture, hiring practices, and current and future available job opportunities.
+Engage with recruiters from many different organizations and learn about the organization's culture, hiring practices, and current and future available job opportunities.

 The U of A Career Centre hosts multiple career fairs each year.
-Careers Day, the largest of the fairs, is host to over 100 employers and 5,000 U of A students and alumni.
-Careers Day is an all-disciplines fair.
-Other fairs hosted by the Career Centre include the Pharmacy Career Fair, Education and Foire de education, Summer Job Fair, Arts Career Fair, and Augustana Career Fair.
+Careers Day, taking place each September, is the largest of the fairs, hosting over 100 employers and welcoming over 4,000 U of A students and alumni each year.
+Careers Day is a multi-discipline fair, along with the Spring Hiring Fair, which takes place each February.
+Other fairs hosted by the Career Centre include the Healthcare Industry Career Fair aimed at students from all programs who are interested in the healthcare industry, and the program-specific Education Career Fair.

-Career Fairs are events where employers and professional organizations set up displays and provide information about their organizations.
-As an attendee, you can speak one on one with representatives of these organizations.
+Career Fairs are events where employers and professional organizations.
+As an attendee, you have the opportunity to connect one on one with representatives from a variety of organizations, and build your network by meeting with new potential employers.

 Preparing for Career Fairs